 THEA-453 Dramatic Theory and Criticism

 Students will engage in a focused examination of the major literary and theoretical movements found in drama, spanning the late 19th century to the present.
-Prerequisites: THEA-258, either THEA-252 or THEA-253 or instructor's permission.
+Prerequisites: senior standing.
 4 SH.
 Capstone.
 CC: Diversity Intensive, Writing Intensive.

 THEA-455 Computer Applications for Theatrical Design

 This course explores artistic and technological applications of a range of computer programs used by contemporary artists in theatre technology and design, including Photoshop, Vectorworks and AutoCAD LT through demonstration, hands-on project work and practical assignments.
 Students will learn how to synthesize traditional design theory and modern technology practice related to bringing theatre texts to realization.
 Prerequisites: THEA-246 and either THEA-142 or THEA-143.
 4 SH.

 Applied projects in theatrical design, technical production or theatre management, completed in conjunction with Department of Theatre productions.
 The student and the supervising professor determine and tailor projects to ensure both mastery of the student's project (or assignment) and a general understanding of the complexities of theatre.
 All projects require department approval, are critically assessed by the supervising faculty member as well as the student, and must be completed to the satisfaction of the theatre faculty.
 Four semesters of Production Lab are required for graduation with the production and design emphasis of the Bachelor of Arts in theatre (may be waived at the discretion of the department).
 1 SH.

 In-depth exploration of selected topics in theatre with faculty guidance allows students to focus on topics outside normal sequence of course offerings.
 Prerequisite: Department-designated faculty director's permission.
 May be repeated.
 1-4 SH.

 THEA-503 Honors Study